 If you’ve never worked with PDF patterns before it’s good to read something about how they work first.
 I actually prefer PDF since I don’t mind the cutting and taping of pages – the two tips below make it go pretty fast.
 Since there are already a couple of good tutorials for the whole process out there I’m not going give you my version of the story, but instead provide you with a short work order list.
-You can check the links at the bottom of the post for more elaborate tutorials on how to print and assemble your PDF patterns.
+You can check the links at the bottom of the post for more elaborate tutorials on how to print and assemble your PDF patterns, or find online services where you can get your large format sheets printed.

-- Download the .zip file from your account or the email we sent you
+- Download the .zip file from your account or the email we sent you.
+Note that this only works on a pc or mac, not a phone or tablet.

 - Extract the files by right clicking the file and choosing ‘extract’